ginnox1/iCADdocs_online/ChannelRatingWSPRO/ChannelRate_WSPRO.md

 using equations of the direct-step method developed to account for friction slope and flow-energy gradients.

-As the solution progresses to the farthest cross-section, the accuracy of calculated water surface level to represent actual flow levels increases.
-In the sketch shown, the computation the beginning cross-section would be XS1 and the ending cross-section would be XS7.
+As the solution progresses to the farthest upstream cross-section, the accuracy of calculated water surface level to represent actual flow levels increases.
+In the sketch shown above, the computation the beginning cross-section would be XS1 and the ending cross-section would be XS7.

 <img src="./media/image17.png"